jackcogdill/stealthpng/README.md

 ## Features

+* Hides plaintext data or files in png images
 * Uses 256 bit AES for encryption
 * Hashes the password 65536 times with SHA512 for the key (the longer the key, the more secure it is)